 Be prepared.
 Have the questions/topics ready so that you aren’t wasting their time or yours.
 This is the same content covered in step 1.

 Talk to multiple people.
 One person is one opinion.
 That opinion will be influenced by specific experiences, preferences, level of skill, and motivations (i.e. is the person looking for a job, a consulting engagement, just helping).
 Since it is not always possible to fully understand the influences, talk to multiple people so you get a clearer picture of insight vs. opinion.

 The skills and abilities required for success are constantly shifting and, with the effects of COVID, the shifts have become tectonic for so many positions.
 In the scramble to gain new skills and abilities in our teams and organizations to keep up, we are being forced to hire for skills we don’t have or have never needed before.
 If you don’t have the resources to engage consulting or staffing experts to help, it doesn’t mean you have to search in ignorance.
 Prepare before you attract, evaluate, and hire by interviewing internal and/or external experts and doing a little research.

 Identify what candidates need to succeed with new skills and abilities so you can attract and evaluate the right talent.
 You can do it, we can help.
-Career.Place, an anonymous candidate screening tool that removes bias and provides a platform for employers to effectively evaluate skills, is supporting our customers through COVID and beyond.
-We are providing free software and services through the crisis to ensure that all who need it have safe, remote screening technology while promoting inclusive hiring practices.
-For more information, contact us at firstname.lastname@example.org.
+Career.Place is an anonymous candidate screening tool that removes bias and provides a platform for employers to effectively evaluate skills.
+For more information, contact us at email@example.com.